sokil/statsd-http-proxy/README.md

 ## Authentication

-Authentication is optionall.
+Authentication is optional.
 It based on passing JWT token to server, encrypted with secret, specified in `jwt-secret` command line argument.
 If secret not configured in `jwt-secret`, then requests to server accepted without authentication.
-Token sends to server in `X-JWT-Token` header.
+Token sends to server in `X-JWT-Token` header or in `token` query parameter.

 ## Rest resources